NYPL-discovery/sierra-wrapper/README.md

 | --- | --- | --- |
 | itemIds | <code>array</code> | array of item ids |
 | cb | <code>function</code> | callback |

+## apiGet(path, cb)
+Makes a get request to ${exports.credsBase}${path} and then returns a promise which resolves or rejects to the value of the callback.

+For example apiGet('patrons/1001006', (errorItemReq, results) => {
+	if (errorItemReq) console.log(errorItemReq)
+	return results
+})

+resolves to the result:

+ {"data":{"total":1,"entries":[{"id":1001006,"expirationDate":"2019-01-07","patronType":10,"patronCodes":{"pcode1":"-","pcode2":"-","pcode3":2,"pcode4":0},"homeLibraryCode":"hd","message":{"code":"-","accountMessages":["LBR6@columbia.edu"]},"blockInfo":{"code":"-"},"moneyOwed":0}]},"url":"https://nypl-sierra-test.iii.com/iii/sierra-api/v3/patrons/1001006"}

+## apiPost(path, data, cb)
+Makes a post request to ${exports.credsBase}${path} and returns a promise resolving to the value of the callback.
+For example:

+apiPost('patrons/1001006/holds/requests', body, (errorItemReq, results) => {
+	if (errorItemReq) return errorItemReq
+	return false
+})
+})

+resolves to the result:

+{ code: 132,
+	specificCode: 2,
+	httpStatus: 500,
+	name: 'XCirc error',
+	description: 'XCirc error : Bib record cannot be loaded' }